 A password manager is a computer program that allows users to store, generate, and manage their personal passwords for online services.
 It assists in generating and retrieving complex passwords, potentially storing such passwords in an encrypted database or calculating them on demand.
 Wikipedia

 What Makes a Good or Bad Password?

 Most computer users use ‘bad’ passwords.
-A bad password is one that is too short, too easy to guess, not complex enough, and used on multiple sites.
+A bad password is one that is too short, too easy to guess, not complex enough, or used on multiple sites.
 You cannot really blame them.
-Passwords a difficult to remember.
-If you follow security best practices and have unique, complex, and long passwords then you have to write them down.
+Passwords are difficult to remember.
+If you follow security best practices and have unique, complex, and long passwords, then you have to write them down.
 Writing down your passwords is not secure.
 How can you secure your list?
 If you keep it locked in a safe, then it is not very convenient to access.

 Today we do have some improvements in password security for modern smartphones and laptops through use of biometrics, like facial recognition and fingerprints.
-This give us fewer passwords to remember.
-Desktop computers have still not caught up to these technologies.
+This technology gives us fewer passwords to remember.
+Desktop computers have still not caught up to these technologies, however.
 You can purchase external devices that will allow you the same security, but they are not widely used.